Chair: Michael Smalenberger

 The Programs/Speakers subcommittee is responsible for planning CRC meetings, developing agenda topics, and identifying meeting topics, meeting locations, and speakers.

 Ad Hoc Committees

-Ad Hoc committees are formed as required to address community relations through special projects, focus groups, task forces, or other responses as required.
+The Ad Hoc committees are formed as required to address community relations through special projects, focus groups, task forces, or other responses as required.
 CRC Committee members are asked or appointed to serve as appropriate.